elixir-europe/infectious-diseases-toolkit/national-resources/norway.md

 ---
 ## Introduction
 This page discusses infectious disease research in Norway and provides information on relevant health authorities and initiatives.
 In addition, the page offers a collection of key considerations for researchers such as regulations for data handling and disease control.
-For resources and guidelines related to RDM in Norway, please visit [Norway's national resources page on RDMkit](https://rdmkit.elixir-europe.org/no_resources).
+For resources and guidelines related to general research data management in Norway, please visit [Norway's national resources page on RDMkit](https://rdmkit.elixir-europe.org/no_resources).

 ## Health Authorities in Norway
 <!--- A section to list and provide context to agencies/authorities/institutions which define public health measures and policies --->